-As the Glacier Country tourism sales manager, I travel to trade shows all over the U.S. fielding questions about what to see and do in Western Montana from tour operators.
+As the Western Montana’s Glacier Country sales manager, I travel to trade shows all over the U.S. fielding questions about what to see and do in Western Montana from tour operators.
 While most product developers have been to Montana to put itineraries together, there are many tour operators who put tours together based on suggested itineraries and the help of the destination experts.
 When sitting down for an appointment, one of the first questions I ask is “Have you ever been to Montana?”
 The answers vary, but the three most common responses are “Yes; It was breathtakingly beautiful; I can’t wait to go back.
 My clients love it.”
 Or, “I remember going through Montana as a kid, and I need to go back.”
 Or “No, but it is on my bucket list to see and I wanted to meet with you because our clients are requesting tours to see the region.”
 I’ve gathered the top nine most frequently asked questions by tour operators about Glacier National Park and Western Montana as a tour destination.

 A picture perfect day at Saint Mary Lake in Glacier National Park.